eivinhb/spring-cache-blogpost/README.md

 ---

-In this blog, web have shown how to add caching to a class or method in very uintrusive way.
+In this blog, web have shown how to add caching to a class or method in very uintrusive way with Spring.
 The example is quite simple, and for this application it works very well.
 Spring cache abstraction can be used in much more complicated ways.
 Check out the [Spring documentation](http://static.springsource.org/spring/docs/3.1.0.M1/spring-framework-reference/html/cache.html).
 Remember that Spring only abstract away the caching engine, and that spring does not handle the actual caching but leaves that to the proven implementation.